 Would we typically fund this?

-No, we would not typically not fund the general maintenance and repair costs of your vehicle.
+No, we would not typically fund the general maintenance and repair costs of your vehicle.
 This is because it is not likely to meet the criteria of an “additional living cost” that is required “solely and directly” as a result of your disability needs.
 We would, however, typically fund the repair and maintenance costs of the vehicle modifications installed to support your disability needs.

 Why wouldn’t we fund it?